 What is IDA?

-The International Development Association (IDA) is one of the largest and most effective platforms for fighting extreme poverty in the world’s poorest countries.
+The World Bank’s International Development Association (IDA) is one of the largest and most effective platforms for fighting extreme poverty in the world’s lowest income countries.

-- IDA aims to reduce poverty by providing grants, zero to low-interest loans, and policy advice for programs that boost economic growth, build resilience, and improve the lives of poor people around the world.
+IDA aims to reduce poverty by providing financing and policy advice for programs that boost economic growth, build resilience, and improve the lives of poor people around the world.

 How is IDA funded?

 IDA partners and representatives from borrower countries come together every three years to replenish IDA funds and review IDA’s policies.
 The replenishment consists of contributions from IDA donors, the World Bank, and financing raised from the capital markets.

 Since its founding in 1960, IDA has had 20 replenishment cycles.
 The current 20th cycle, known as IDA20, was replenished in December 2021.
 It took place one year earlier than scheduled to meet the unprecedented need brought about by the COVID-19 pandemic in developing countries.

 The $93 billion IDA20 package was made possible by donor contributions from 52 high- and middle-income countries totaling $23.5 billion, with additional financing raised in the capital markets, repayments, and the World Bank’s own contributions.

 IDA is a multi-issue institution and supports a range of development activities that pave the way toward equality, economic growth, job creation, higher incomes, and better living conditions.

 To help IDA countries address multiple crises and restore their trajectories to the 2030 development agenda, IDA20 will focus on Building Back Better from the Crisis: Towards a Green, Resilient and Inclusive Future.
 The IDA20 cycle runs from July 1, 2022, to June 30, 2025.